microsoft/dotnet-apiport/README.md

 Looking for something to work on?
 The list of [up-for-grabs issues][Issues-Open] is a great place to start.

-We're re-using the same contributing approach as .NET Core.
-You can check out the .NET Core [contributing guide][Contributing Guide] at the corefx repo wiki for more details.

 * [How to Contribute][Contributing Guide]
     * [Contributing Guide][Contributing Guide]
     * [Developer Guide][Developer Guide]

-You are also encouraged to start a discussion on the .NET Foundation forums!

 ## Related Projects